aryangupta-42/iitbazaar/README.md

 I'm adding a ui folder in the images (img) folder in which static screenshots and a short clip of the site functioning (walkthrough) can be viewed.\
 \
 The website is up and running on www.aryangupta.xyz/IITBazaar \
-However due to the messed up hosting it is running terrible slow.The upload feature especially.\
+However due to the messed up hosting it is running terrible slow.
+The upload feature especially does not work properly as it requires an image to be uploaded and that takes a lot of time.
+The settings section of the domain has not been updated with contact detail editting.\
 1) To run the site on your location computer, download a php client such as XAMPP or WAMP for windows or MAMP for mac. \
 2) Then in phpmyadmin, run the sql query in the sql.txt file to create the datebase for the website. \
 3) Clone the repo and transfer it to the htdocs (or sometimes www) folder of the php client. \